Marcellus Wiley: Post NFL career

 In January 2013, he became co-host of SportsNation on a full-time basis, taking over for Colin Cowherd.

 On July 13, 2018, Wiley left his position at ESPN and joined FS1 as co-host of Speak for Yourself alongside Jason Whitlock.
 When Whitlock's contract was not renewed by Fox Sports in June 2020, Emmanuel Acho replaced Whitlock and joined Wiley as the new co-host.
 In July 2022, Wiley left Speak For Yourself as its host, for another role at FS1.

 In 2018, Wiley's book Never Shut Up: The Life, Opinions, and Unexpected Adventures of an NFL Outsider was released.

 In 2022, Wiley began hosting the More To It podcast, as part of the Dan Patrick Podcast Network.
 His first guests were Lil Wayne, Bruce Smith, and LaDainian Tomlinson.
 Wiley ended the "More To It" podcast in October of 2023.
-He subsequently began a two Youtube podcasts, "Hydration Situation" and "On the Rocks."
+He subsequently began two Youtube podcasts, "Hydration Situation" and "On the Rocks."
 The former consists of Wiley providing opinions on sports and sports media controversies.
 The latter is a weekly roundtable discussion of sports, cultural and political topics with former athletes and non-athletes Wiley considers friends.